upmaru/opsmaru-docs/src/content/docs/getting-started.md

 :::tip[Terraform / OpenTOFU!]
 OpsMaru outputs standard terraform / opentofu based configuration.
 You can run this configuration locally in your terminal or use a cloud based service.

 We recommend using a cloud based service.
+The integration between cloud based services like terraform cloud and github make the experience much better.
 :::

 The video below shows you how to connect your repository to terraform cloud, and also how you can manage your cloud provider credentials.